abilandz/PH8124/Lecture_6/Lecture_6.md

 1 2 -v 3
 ```

-After ```--``` in the command input above, '-v' is no longer an internally supported option in **grep**; instead it becomes an ordinary argument, which in this context is interpreted by **grep** as a search pattern for the file specified via the next argument.
+After ```--``` in the command input above, '-v' is no longer an internally supported option in **grep**; instead it becomes an ordinary argument, which in this context is interpreted by **grep** as a literal search pattern '-v' for the file specified via the next argument.

 We close this section by indicating that **grep** by default supports _"Basic Regular Expressions (BRE)"_, its variants **grep -E** or **egrep** support _"Extended Regular Expressions (ERE)"_, and **grep -P** supports _"Perl-Compatible Regular Expressions (PCRE)"_.